 Why are they Needed?

-Hydrogen has been used extensively in the petrochemical and chemical industries and in smaller quantities in the electronics, steel-producing, glass-making, and food hydrogenation industries for over fifty years.
-In energy applications, the only significant use of hydrogen has appeared in space programs.
+Hydrogen has been used extensively in the petrochemical and chemical industries and in smaller quantities in the electronics, steel-producing, glass-making, and food hydrogenation industries for over seventy years.
+In energy applications, the most significant historical use of hydrogen has been in the space programs.

-Systematic efforts by local/state/federal government entities, producers of hydrogen products (e.g., automotive industry, etc.), codes and standards organizations, users, and others must be devoted to:
+Systematic efforts by local/state/federal government entities, producers of hydrogen products (e.g., automotive industry, etc.), codes and standards organizations, users, and others have been devoted to:

 Identifying safety-related issues associated with the production and use of hydrogen-fueled systems; and

 Developing or updating and then validating regulations, codes and standards relating to the safe transportation, use and servicing of hydrogen-fueled systems.